 Table of Contents

-If you or a loved one are misusing cocaine and concerned about drug testing or the health impact, this page explores how long does cocaine last in your system, how long does it take for cocaine to leave your system, and how to get compassionate treatment for cocaine addiction.
+If you or a loved one are misusing cocaine and concerned about drug testing or the health impact, this page explores how long cocaine lasts in your system, how long it takes for cocaine to leave your system, and how to get compassionate treatment for cocaine addiction.

 What Are the Immediate Effects of Cocaine?

 Cocaine is a central nervous system stimulant that works very quickly in the body, triggering an intense but fleeting high.
-[1] right after using cocaine, a person feels a rush of energy, euphoria, and alertness.
-These effects happen because cocaine causes a flood of a brain chemical called dopamine.
-Dopamine plays a central role in regulating mood.
-[2]
+Right after using cocaine, a person feels a rush of energy, euphoria, and alertness.
+These effects happen because cocaine causes a flood of a brain chemical called dopamine, which plays a central role in regulating mood.

 Along with the high induced by the drug, people may also experience: